opspec-pkgs/azure.functionapp.create/README.md

 # problem statement
-creates an azure function app (if doesn't already exist)
+creates an azure function app (if doesn't already exist) using a consumption plan pricing tier.

 # example usage